skilled-reflection/skilled-reflection.github.io/index.md

 ## Spring 2020 sessions

+First session:

-First session is **4-5 PM on Tuesday February 18th** at **Memorial library, room M179**.
-Send us a message if Tuesdays don't work.
+**4-5 PM on Tuesday February 18th**
+at **Memorial library, room M179**.

 Is there a time of the week that works better for you?
 Fill out [this survey](https://www.when2meet.com/?8746417-KjJ6N) (name optional) with your preference!

-We also may experiment with posting prompts for you to complete on your own time.

-*Note: Our by-laws describe a membership process that is currently not required to attend.
-We're in the process of re-evaluating it.*
+*Note: Our by-laws describe a new-join process, but it isn't required to attend.*

 ## [you in 250](self250.md)
 What are the 250 words that provide the best description of you?